 By now, you know how important community involvement is for relationship building.
 What you may not know is that community involvement can give your business a boost in other ways, namely employee recruitment and retention.

 The study conducted by the Boston College Center for Corporate Citizenship showed that 90 percent of companies that tracked the relationship between employee engagement and community involvement participation found a positive correlation.
-Likewise, a PriceWaterhouseCoopers report showed that 86 percent of Generation Y job applicants would leave their organization if the company’s community involvement, also called corporate social responsibility, program started to falter.
+Likewise, a PriceWaterhouseCoopers report (PDF) showed that 86 percent of Generation Y job applicants would leave their organization if the company’s community involvement, also called corporate social responsibility, program started to falter.
 The bottom line: Employees want something they can believe in, and they want to be a part of a mission that extends to community involvement.
 So while you’re seeking community involvement to make a difference for your business and your community, you’re also making a difference in the lives of your employees.

 Community involvement: A boon to business relationship building